Obama honors firefighters killed in Texas fertilizer plant blast

 The April 15 Boston Marathon bombings and the search for the suspects last week often overshadowed the Texas tragedy in the national news media.

-But Obama sought to assure Texans they were in his thoughts.
-He vowed that federal and state authorities would help to rebuild the town of 2,800 residents.
+But Obama sought to assure Texans that they were in his thoughts.
+He vowed that federal and state authorities would help to rebuild the town of about 2,800 residents.

 "Know this, for the eyes of the world may have been fixed on places far away, our hearts have also been here through times of tribulation," Obama said.

-James Bruno waited until he parked to don the freshly ironed blue Irving, Texas, fire department shirt for the service.
-Walking with his wife, he said he felt a certain kinship with those who lost their lives in the explosion.

-"They made the ultimate sacrifice trying to help everyone in their own town out," he said.
+The explosion at the West Fertilizer Co. plant obliterated a residential section of West, about 20 miles north of Waco.

-The town had 33 volunteer firefighters.
+The town had 33 volunteer fireman.
 Five were killed, as were four paramedics from nearby towns who rushed to the scene.
-Among the others killed was an off-duty Dallas firefighter who lived in West and a local welder who went to the plant to help.
+Among the others killed was an off-duty Dallas fireman who lived in West and a local welder who went to the plant to help.

 Obama praised the courage of people "who so love their neighbors as themselves that they are willing to lay down their lives for each other.